 “I am glad it cannot happen twice, the fever of first love.
 For it is a fever, and a burden, too, whatever the poets may say.
 They are not brave, the days when we are twenty-one.
 They are full of little cowardices, little fears without foundation, and one is so easily bruised, so swiftly wounded, one falls to the first barbed word.”

 Written by Daphne du Maurier and published in 1938, Rebecca is a classic English novel that follows the narration of an unnamed protagonist who, whilst working as the companion to a rich American woman vacationing in Monte Carlo, meets a wealthy widowed Englishman named Maxim de Winter.
-When he suddenly proposes her hand in marriage, she agrees to accompany him to his mansion, the beautiful West Country estate Manderley, but soon finds that the memory of his first wife, Rebecca, still maintains a grip on her husband and the servants, especially the housekeeper Mrs. Danvers.
+When he suddenly proposes her hand in marriage, she agrees to accompany him to his mansion, the beautiful West Country estate Manderley, but soon finds that the memory of his first wife, Rebecca, still maintains a grip on her husband and the servants, especially on the housekeeper Mrs. Danvers.
 Haunted by her memory, a mystery that lives on even after Rebecca’s death begins to unravel.

 As the novel that made du Maurier one of the most popular authors in her day, and one that is still hugely celebrated today, Rebecca was originally adapted by Alfred Hitchcock as his first American project in 1940, with screenplay written by Joan Harrison and Robert E. Sherwood.
-The film starred Laurence Olivier as Maxim, Joan Fontaine as his second wife, and Judith Anderson as Mrs. Danvers, and it was the opening film at the 1st Berlin International Film Festival in 1951 after winning two Academy Awards, including one for Best Picture.
+The film starred Laurence Olivier as Maxim, Joan Fontaine as his second wife, and Judith Anderson as Mrs. Danvers.
+It was the opening film at the 1st Berlin International Film Festival in 1951 after winning two Academy Awards, including one for Best Picture.

 Both film and novel open in the same way, with the famous opening line, “Last night I dreamt I went to Manderley again.”
 From then on, however, a lot goes amiss.
 Whilst the adaptation sticks pretty close to the novel in terms of plot, there are many key scenes that are skipped over.
 It’s a point that can always be made when analysing adaptations, but it is nonetheless the biggest reason that a film can lose its impact.
 With Rebecca, even small details, such as the guests costumes at the grande ball, are altered.
 Such small tweaks may not mean much to the typical viewer, but it’s scenes like these that Du Maurier describes so well in the novel that she manages to already paint the picture for you, making these alterations, therefore, seem careless.